-Solar system Sun Planets
+Planets Solar system Model Sun hands-on

 The Solar System, in which we live, consists of the Sun as its central star, eight planets with their moons and several dwarf planets.
 Together with hundreds of thousands of asteroids (boulders) and comets, these celestial bodies orbit the Sun.